globbertot/simplePasswordMan/README.md

 - OpenSSL

 ## Features in Progress
-- Customizability
 - Settings Page (more settings)
-- Improved UI
-- Stability Enhancements
 - Better Error Handling
-- Improving the source code
+- Improving the source code (and readability)

 ## Known Issues
-**SOMETIMES**, when updating from V0.2 to V0.3, your old theme was still a thing and is found on the theme picker (FIX: delete that theme and select any other theme and this is fixed)
+- **SOMETIMES**, when updating from V0.2 to V0.3, your old theme was still a thing and is found on the theme picker (FIX: delete that theme and select any other theme and this is fixed)

 ## Download Instructions
 ### Windows